Leincentes/simple-snake-game/README.md

 ## Features

-- Classic Snake game mechanics
+- Classic Snake game mechanics with power-ups
 - Scoring system
 - Obstacles that increase in number as the player scores more points
+- Power-ups that grant temporary invulnerability and the ability to destroy obstacles
 - Restart or quit options on game over
+- Responsive display with a menu, pause functionality, and detailed instructions

 ## Prerequisites